aidhand/b2-api/README.md

 #### b2_download_file_by_id

-NOTE: Partial downloads are not supported at this time
+NOTE: Downloads are not supported at this time

 ```php
 b2_download_file_by_id($file_id)